Interpretable AI for relating brain structural and functional connectomes: Supplementary Materials

 \subsection{Robustness Analysis}

-In our robustness analysis, we retrained Staf-GATE with 100 different initialization and data splits, then ran the interpretation algorithm for all models and test data splits.
-We study the robustness of Staf-GATE by assessing the stability of Staf-GATE learning and algorithmic inference pipeline under different initialization.

-We assess the prediction performance mainly through correlation between pFC and eFC.
-In Figure \ref{fig:robust_hist}, we plot the histogram of group average FC correlation (Left) and mean individual FC correlation (Right) for our 100 Staf-GATE model.
-The predictive performance is consistent with the result presented in the paper, and Staf-GATE showed great stability in predictive performance.
+We assessed the robustness of our approach by retraining Staf-GATE and running the interpretation algorithm on 100 different data splits, each with a random initialization.
+We measured predictive performance mainly through correlation between pFC and eFC.
+In Figure \ref{fig:robust_hist}, we plot the histogram of group average FC correlation (Left) and mean individual FC correlation (Right) for our 100 Staf-GATE models.
+The predictive performance is consistent with the result presented in the main text.

-We also assess the inference stability of Staf-GATE and our interpretation algorithm by applying Algorithm \ref{alg:greed} on 100 different test sets and their corresponding models.
+We also assessed the stability of our interpretation algorithm by applying Algorithm \ref{alg:greed} on 100 different test sets and their corresponding models.
 Figure \ref{fig:common_robust} presents the mean selection frequency and the consensus network of our 100 different runs.
-The Staf-GATE models interpreted by our interpretation algorithm, no matter the initialization, have identified the same common subnetwork that is crucial for SC-FC coupling.

-Under the setting of the uncommon edge, we applied the same study of subpopulations' SC-FC coupling to our Staf-GATE models.
-Same subnetwork extraction process was applied, and we identified the concensus subnetwork in Figure \ref{fig:score_robust}, \ref{fig:gender_robust} for high/low cognitive scoring group and male/female subpopulations.
-We note that the uncommon subnetwork of different cognitive scoring groups identified by Staf-GATE models of different initialization is less robust with about 80 models identified in the presented network in Figure \ref{fig:score_robust}.
-The uncommon subnetworks comparing genders remained robust as the interpretation algorithm almost always select the same set of edges for both male and female.
+The same SC-FC coupling subnetwork is identified across all runs.